-Standards compliance: Bluetooth Specification Version 4.2 compliant (Bluetooth Low Energy technology)

-Transmission method: GFSK modulation
+Compliance standards: Bluetooth Specification Version 5.0 compliant (Bluetooth Low Energy technology) Transmission method: GFSK modulation

-- All data above is based on Canon testing standards and CIPA (Camera & Imaging Products Association) testing standards and guidelines. - Dimensions and weight listed above are based on CIPA Guidelines (except weight for camera body only). - Product specifications and appearance are subject to change without notice. - If a problem occurs with a non-Canon lens attached to the camera, contact the respective lens manufacturer.
+- All data above is based on Canon testing standards and CIPA (Camera & Imaging) Products Association) testing standards and guidelines. - Dimensions and weight listed above are based on CIPA Guidelines (except weight for camera body only). - Product specifications and appearance are subject to change without notice. - If a problem occurs with a non-Canon lens attached to the camera, contact the respective lens manufacturer.